 Given a fact situation, the student will prepare financial and pro-forma financial statements using Excel.

-There will be 8 open-book/open-notes Reading Quizzes, which contain 10 true/false and/or numeric/calculation questions.
-Each quiz will cover the materials for the module/week in which it is assigned, and will specifically relate to the end of chapter calculation problems (for chapters 1 through 5).
-The student will have 30 minutes to complete each quiz.
+There will be 8 open-book/open-notes Reading Quizzes, which contain 10 true/false and/or essay questions.
+Each quiz will cover the textbook material for the assigned Module: Week in which it is assigned, and will specifically relate to the end of chapter calculation problems (for chapters 1 through 5).
+The student will have 45 minutes to complete each quiz.